-Instead of asking Jesus to provide the scholarships I need, I am now thanking Him for the ones He has already provided for me.
+Instead of asking Jesus to provide the scholarships I need, I am now thanking Him for the ones He has already provided.

 Faith is believing in what we cannot yet see.
 Faith goes beyond our focus and is reached in God’s view.

 Whenever I read Hebrews 11, which is known as the chapter of faith in the Bible, God showed me so much!
 I challenge you to read it as well.
-In that chapter, the Bible mentions Biblical leaders who had extraordinary faith!
+In chapter 11, the Bible mentions Biblical leaders who had extraordinary faith!
 Having faith was not the only thing each of these people had in common.

 -God made the impossible possible in their lives